Quality In / Quality Out: Data quality more relevant than model choice in anomaly detection with the UGR'16: Experiments and results

-To further investigate the reason behind the performance differences when using UGR'16v1 and UGR'16v2 as a reference, we represented in Fig. \ref{time} the time series of the training data from March to June for a set of selected features, previously highlighted by the U-Squared.
-All features present a change of tendency in June, which is specially clear in the case of IRC features.
-The latter show the suspicious activity in the MIRC channel found in \cite{fuentes2021multivariate}.
-When June is included in the reference (UGR'16v1), we are telling the anomaly detection models that this type of behaviour is normal, and that future similar events should not be flagged as an anomaly.
-This is the reason why, when using UGR'16v1 as a reference, the IRC activity is not the most relevant feature to characterize the NERISBOTNET attack (Fig. \ref{oMEDA}(a)).

-Fig. \ref{Boxs} presents boxplots to compare the distribution, in the test set, of the normal vs the NERISBOTNET observations in the same selected features of Fig. \ref{time}.
+Fig. \ref{Boxs} presents boxplots to compare the distribution, in the test set, of the normal vs the NERISBOTNET observations for a set of selected features, previously highlighted by the U-Squared.
 We also include the result of a t-test to check whether there is statistical evidence that the NERISBOTNET attack does present higher content in the corresponding feature.
 Feature $dport\_telnet$, highlighted when UGR'16v1 is the reference, does not show statistical significant differences between normal and NERISBOTNET observations.
 Clearly, including the anomaly in June as "normal data" makes the detectors to incorporate this type of activity in the normality model, and therefore prevents them to detect it in future traffic.
-Therefore, this feature (and in general UGR'16v1) will allow a low detection ability of the attack.
-However, all IRC features do show statistical significant differences.
-Therefore, we can conclude that models that use UGR'16v2 as a reference will detect the presence of NERISBOTNET attacks as significant changes in the IRC features, and will yield a high detection ability.
-This conclusion is further supported by the fact that if we take UGR'16v2 as a reference, but we delete the IRC features $sport\_irc$ and $dport\_irc$ from the data, the detection of NERISBOTNET is poor, as illustrated in Fig. \ref{ROC_ori} with the results associated to the label "UGR'16v2 NoIRC".
-Finally, we also inspected the raw flows with nfdump, and found a massive use of IRC port 6667 in the NERISBOTNET attacks, which is consistent with our observations.
+Therefore, this feature (and in general UGR'16v1) will allow a low detection ability of the attack, regardless the ML method used.
+Contrarily, all IRC features (only $sport\_irc$ shown, Fig. \ref{Boxs}(b)) do show statistical significant differences.
+Therefore, we can conclude that models trained with UGR'16v2 will detect the presence of NERISBOTNET attacks as significant changes in the IRC features, and will yield a high detection ability.
+This conclusion is further supported by the fact that if we train the models with UGR'16v2, but we delete the IRC features $sport\_irc$ and $dport\_irc$ from the data, the detection of NERISBOTNET is poor, as illustrated in Fig. \ref{ROC_ori} with the results associated to the label "UGR'16v2 NoIRC".